-- 7. Development and ontogeny of pollen wall - 8.
+- 7. Development and ontogeny of pollen wall. - 8.
+Pollen Kitt, Ubisch bodies and their biological functions. - 9.
 The method of pollen germination and pollen tube growth.
-The factors involved in Pollen germination in in vitro and in vivo. - 9.
-Pollen viability; pollen preservation and the controlling factorscryopreservation: Pollen banks and their role in agriculture and plant breeding. - 10.
-A brief account on pollen culture and pollen embryoids.
+The factors involved in Pollen germination in in vitro and in vivo. - 10.
+Pollen viability; pollen preservation and the controlling factors- cryopreservation: Pollen banks and their role in agriculture and plant breeding.